CodePushGo/website/src/content/blog/en/how-ota-encryption-meets-app-store-compliance.md

 ### Built-in Store Compliance

-Capgo’s system is designed to meet the security standards of both the Apple App Store and Google Play Store.
+CodePushGo’s system is designed to meet the security standards of both the Apple App Store and Google Play Store.

 > "The system automatically detects and prevents conflicting updates from being applied, while maintaining a complete history of all updates for auditing and rollback purposes."

 It adheres to Apple’s App Store Review Guideline 4.2.3 and Google’s Play Core Policies[\[4\]](https://github.com/Cap-go/capacitor-updater).
-Features like **versioning control** help block downgrade attacks[\[2\]](https://workers.cloudflare.com/built-with/projects/Capgo), and strict size management ensures update packages comply with app store limits[\[6\]](https://www.exponent.com/article/can-over-air-updates-help-improve-vehicle-recall-compliance).
+Features like **versioning control** help block downgrade attacks[\[2\]](https://workers.cloudflare.com/built-with/projects/CodePushGo), and strict size management ensures update packages comply with app store limits[\[6\]](https://www.exponent.com/article/can-over-air-updates-help-improve-vehicle-recall-compliance).
 These measures align with Apple’s code verification and Google’s update integrity standards.

 ### Update Automation Tools

-Capgo simplifies the update process with tools that enhance security and save time.
+CodePushGo simplifies the update process with tools that enhance security and save time.
 The platform integrates easily with CI/CD systems, supporting secure and automated deployments.

 Highlighted automation features: